Hasan Dosti: Early life

 Hasan Dosti was born in Albania (then part of the Ottoman Empire) in the village of Kardhiq near Gjirokastra, to Elmaz Aga of the Dosti branch of Muslim Albanian Tosk household Dosti-Hajdaragaj.
 Back then the village was part of the Ottoman Empire and belonged to the Vilayet of Janina with majority Albanian population.
 He attended the schools in Filippiada and the Philosophy Zosimaia School in Ioannina.
 His family moved to Vlora after World War I, where Dosti met Avni Rustemi.
 Dosti then moved to Paris to complete his tertiary education at the faculty of law of the University of Paris.
 After graduating, he returned to Albania to work as a lawyer.
 In the 1920s he served a member of court of cassation of Albania under Thoma Orollogaj, who was the minister of justice at the time.

 Opposition to monarchy

 An opponent of Ahmet Zogu, he was imprisoned several times.
 From 1932 to 1935 he was sentenced to prison because of his participation in the Movement of Vlorë, an anti-monarchist organization founded by Dosti himself and Skënder Muço among others.
 In the late 1930s he organized an assassination plot against leading Italian and Albanian fascists.

 Balli Kombëtar

 In 1941 he initially became Minister of Justice in Mustafa Merlika-Kruja's cabinet under Italian occupation; however, in 1943 Dosti defected and joined the Balli Kombëtar.

+Opposition in Exile

+In 1944, after the takeover of power by the communists, he fled Albania, settling first in Italy and then towards the United States.
+By the late 1940s he had become one of the most important Albanian political leaders in exile.
+After the death of Mid'hat Frashëri in 1949, he emerges as one of the principal leaders of the National Committee for a Free Albania.
+Based on CIA Reports, in 1951 he was the President of the Agrarian Party, an anti-communist movement in exile advocating for parliamentary government and agrarian reform in Albania, in opposition to Enver Hoxha's regime.
+There was a strong animosity between Ali Këlcyra and Dosti.
+Këlcyra heavily criticized Dosti, accusing him of having cooperated with Fascists to deflect criticism away from his own wartime dealings with the Germans.
+Later on there was a failed agreement between the two to meet in Athens to report to American intelligence regarding available Albanian manpower.